approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

     --source-arn "arn:aws:execute-api:${AWS_REGION}:${AWS_ACCOUNT_ID}:${AWS_HTTP_API_ID}/authorizers/${AWS_AUTHORIZER_ID}"
 ```

-Some of the values for the variables in the above `aws` command are known by you before starting this quickstart, but others can only be known as you progress trough the instructions.
-For example, the `${AWS_AUTHORIZER_ID}` is only known after you have created the Authorizer.
+Some of the values for the variables in the above `aws` command are known from the start, like `${AWS_ACCOUNT_ID}`.
+Others can only be defined after the command that creates the associated resources, for example, the `${AWS_AUTHORIZER_ID}` is only known after the Authorizer has been created.

-The variables that you already know the values will be set on the next step, and the others will be set after you execute the command that outputs their value.
+The initial set of variables are specified in the next section, the others will be introduced after you execute the command that outputs their value.

-> **NOTE:** If you prefer to not set the variables used in the `aws` commands as environment variables then just replace each variable occurrence in a command with it's correspondent value.
+> **NOTE:** If you prefer to not set the variables used in the `aws` commands as environment variables then just replace each variable occurrence in a command with it's corresponding value.

 ### Setup the Environment Variables

 * `AWS_REGION` - MUST be the same as configured at `~/.aws/config`.
-If you want o use another region then you also need to add it to each command `--region ___AWS_REGION_HERE___`.
+If you want to use another region then you also need to add it to each command `--region ___AWS_REGION_HERE___`.
-* `AWS_ACCOUNT_ID` - MUST be the same you use to login into the AWS Web Console, but cannot be the alias.
+* `AWS_ACCOUNT_ID` - MUST be your AWS account number.
+It can be retrieved with `aws sts get-caller-identity --query Account --output text`
 * `AWS_HTTP_API_ID` - The ID for the HTTP API you want to protect with Approov.
 It can be retrieved from the AWS CLI with `aws apigatewayv2 get-apis`.
 * `API_DOMAIN` - The domain for the API in the AWS API Gateway.
 * `DOCKER_IMAGE_REGISTRY` - The URL for your private AWS Elastic Container Registry (ECR).
-* `DOCKER_IMAGE_NAME` - The docker image name in the format `registry-url/repository:tag`.
+* `DOCKER_IMAGE_NAME` - The docker image name in the form `registry-url/repository:tag`.

 On Linux and MAC: